 Structure and Outline of the course

-Pupils who choose AQA Computer Science undertake a varied course which is broadly split into practical programming and problem solving, and also a more theoretical foundation of how computers operate.
-There are elements of ethical and legal aspects of computing, and also how networks are set up in commercial organisations.
+Pupils who choose AQA Computer Science undertake a varied course which is broadly split into practical programming and problem solving, as well as a more theoretical foundation in how computers operate.
+There are elements of ethical and legal aspects of computing and also how networks are set up in commercial organisations.

 Computer Science A Level